Prosono/SMARTi_BaseComponent/README.md

 <pre> url: /community_plugin/dual-gauge-card/dual-gauge-card.js
       type: js  </pre>

-What thsi also means is that the SMARTi integration is now repsonsible for maintining theese cards and keeping them updated, adding/removing them etc.
+What this also means is that the SMARTi integration is now repsonsible for maintining theese cards and keeping them updated, adding/removing them etc.

+We reccomend that you do the automatic installation for the initial instalaltion of the integration to verify that all works as it should.
+YOu can always uninstall the integration and then re-install it in manual mode if some of your pre-existing dashboard are using cards that the SMARTi integration is not providing.

+## When uninstalling the integration ALL settings, files, dashboards, automations etc related to the SMARTi integration is deleted and your installation will return to its original state.

 # Lets look at some examples